zammad/zammad-admin-documentation/settings-ticket.rst

 The format of the subject.

+*Right*

-*Right* means the number is at the right side, name of the ticket on the left: Some Subject [Ticket#12345]
+means the number is at the right side, name of the ticket on the left: Some Subject [Ticket#12345]

+*Left*

-*Left* means the number is at the left side, name of the ticket on the right: [Ticket#12345] Some Subject
+means the number is at the left side, name of the ticket on the right: [Ticket#12345] Some Subject

+*None*

-*None* means there is no ticket-number, only the name of the ticket: Some Subject (without ticket number).
+means there is no ticket-number, only the name of the ticket: Some Subject (without ticket number).
 In the last case you should enable "postmaster_follow_up_search_in" to recognize followups based on email headers and/or body.
+You'll find that setting in Channels --> Email-->Settings.

 *Ticket Last Contact Behaviour*
 Sets the last customer contact based on the last contact of a customer or on the last contact of a customer to whom an agent has not yet responded.